robsingh/Python-Refresher/assignment_expressions/README.md

 It is equally important to use it judiciously.
 It can make code less readable and potentially harder to maintain.

 Checkout this [file](./example.py) where I will write some use cases.

+There was a long discussion about the use of Walrus Operator for quite some time.
+One reason it was not introduced earlier was the fact that it can also be used to write code which is less readable.
+Personally, I have not used it a lot but I will try to implement in my personal projects and calculate the efficiency of the methods.